Zero-Shot Coreset Selection via Iterative Subspace Sampling

-We first define the problem of \textit{labeled} coreset selection for data-efficient deep learning.
+We first define the problem of \textit{labeled} coreset selection.
 Formally, we are given a labeled dataset $\sS^\text{ L} = \{(\rvx_i, y_i)\}^N_{i=1}$ with $N$ examples drawn i.i.d.~from an underlying distribution $P$, where $\rvx_i$ are the data and $y_i$ is the ground truth label for each example.
-The goal is to select a subset of $\sS^\text{ L}$ to reduce future storage and training consumption while closely maintaining performance of full dataset training.
+The goal is to select a subset of $\sS^\text{ L}$ to reduce future storage and training consumption while closely maintaining the performance of full dataset training.
 We denote this \textit{coreset} as $\sS^\text{ C} = \{(\rvx_i, y_i)\}^n_{i=1} \subset \sS^\text{ L}$, which has $n$ examples and a \textit{prune rate} of $1-\frac{n}{N}$.
 We formulate coreset selection as \cite{sener2018active}:

 where $p$ is a prune rate set \textit{before} training, $l$ is the loss function, and $f_{(\sS^\text{C})}$ is a model trained on $\sS^\text{ C}$.
-Notably, many SOTA methods select $\sS^\text{ C}$ by assigning an importance score to each example (e.g., \cite{Zhang_2024_CVPR}).
-For later use, we denote the importance score as $\vs \in \sR^N$.
+Notably, many SOTA methods select $\sS^\text{ C}$ by assigning an importance score to each example \cite{Zhang_2024_CVPR, zheng2025elfs}, which we denote as $\vs \in \sR^N$.